openacid/slimarray/docs/README.txt

-`polyarray.md` is a markdown version of go doc of polyarry. see `make doc`
+`slimarray.md` is a markdown version of go doc of slimarray. see `make doc`

-`polyarray-package.md` is the package doc(without functions or types).
+`slimarray-package.md` is the package doc(without functions or types).
 And is included into `README.md`. see `make readme`.

 `README.md.j2` is a template which assemble resources together,